 14. Strivers' Row The St. Nicholas Historical District (aka “Strivers' Row”) is a collection of apartment buildings built in the late 19th century, running between 7th and 8th Avenues on 138th and 139th Streets.
 They’ve been extremely well-preserved, and have actually been designated a NYC landmark.
 You can tour several of the buildings to learn more about their historical context and significance, but really, it’s also just a nice area to walk through with that castle-loving waitress who majored in art history.

 15. Londel's Supper Club (address and info) See: honey barbecued baby back ribs.

 16. Papasito Mexican Grill and Agave Bar (address and info) Even UPTOWN-Uptown is awesome.
 Papasito does a bottomless brunch buffet on Sunday afternoons for around 20 bucks, a half-price happy hour Monday through Friday with $1 tacos at the bar, and a menu of international and Mexican cuisine that’ll fill you up and get you ready for that next round of frozen margaritas.

-You can trust that you’ll actually have a great time if you hit up this local hotspot, because it’s got great music, cool staff, terrific drinks, drinking Jenga (drinking semi-optional), and room to break it down on the dance floor.
+17. Dyckman Bar (address and info) Now, if you’re like me, you saw Footloose at a young age and have been dancing hard to '80s power ballads ever since.
+Thankfully though, most of the people who frequent Dyckman Bar are not like me, and you can trust that you’ll actually have a great time if you hit up this local hotspot.
+It’s got great music, cool staff, terrific drinks, drinking Jenga (drinking semi-optional), and room to break it down like Bacon.